 * 'Brownfield' means - sites meeting the definition of 'Previously Developed Land' in Annex 2 of the National Planning Policy Framework on GOV.UK.

 The brownfield land register will maintain a list of previously developed land that:

 - has an area of at least 0.25 hectares or is capable of supporting at least 5 dwellings

 The register incorporates land within the area of Eden District for which Eden District Council is the Planning Authority, i.e. this does not include areas within the National Parks.

 A number of sites have been identified as part of the preparation of the Local Plan and/or have planning permission.

 An initial call for sites exercise was undertaken in October and November 2017 and eligible brownfield sites that were submitted before the closing date have been included on the register at this time.

 The brownfield land register will be updated at least annually and further sites will be included in the next update.
 Brownfield sites can be submitted for inclusion on the register by filling out the Site Submission form (Word Document: 116Kb / 9 pages) and sending it to the Planning Policy Team at the email or address below.

 Part one is all sites which are 'suitable', 'available', and 'achievable' for residential development which could be delivered within 15 years.
 Inclusion of a site on part one does not grant planning permission.

-Part one of the Brownfield Land Register (Excel spreadsheet / 51Kb)
+Part one of the Brownfield Land Register (Excel spreadsheet: 1 page / 32Kb)